KuceraMar/AnsibleServerStarter/README.md

 - Read the instructions in each playbook and role for details.
 - Customize playbooks and roles as needed for your setup.
+- You can use only prepared playbook and manage servers on your side.

 ## Contribute<!--#contribute-->